Izz ad-Din al-Qassam: Establishment in Haifa

 From Tartus, al-Qassam travelled to Beirut by boat and then to Haifa, then under the British Mandate, where his wife and daughters later joined him.
-During the early 1920s, al-Qassam taught at the Madrasa Islamiya, an Islamic educational institution with many schools in Haifa and its periphery.
+In 1921, al-Qassam was hired to teach at the Madrasa Islamiya, an Islamic educational institution with many schools in Haifa and its periphery.
 It was funded by the Jamiat Islamiya, a waqf (religious endowment) administered by prominent Muslims from the city.
 Unlike other Muslim scholars, al-Qassam made himself easily accessible to the public and often arrived late to teach his classes because he was frequently stopped by passersby for advice.
 He resigned from his teaching career due to the school's insistence that he maintain consistent hours.
 As part of his Islamic revivalist teaching, he denounced and discouraged some local Palestinian traditions, including unorthodox funeral rituals, mothers' visitation to the al-Khidr shrine on nearby Mount Carmel to give thanks for their children's well-being or achievements and tribal dances around religious sites, as superstitious innovations to Islam.

+Al-Qassam first preached in the Jurayneh Mosque.
+In 1922, the Supreme Muslim Council appointed al-Qassam as a preacher at the newly established Istiqlāl (Independence) Mosque.
+According to Philip Mattar, al-Qassam "preached to young Muslims a puritanical way of life and Islamic precepts, including avoiding gaming clubs, taverns, and brothels.
+His teachings sufficiently alarmed some people that his dismissal was sought."

-Al-Qassam concentrated his activities on the lower classes, setting up a night school for casual labourers and preaching to them as an imam, first in the Jurayneh Mosque, and later in the Istiqlal Mosque (both of which still exist in Haifa's Lower City).
-He would seek them out on the streets, in brothels and hashish dens.
-His greatest following came from the landless ex-tenant farmers drifting into Haifa from the Upper Galilee where purchases of agricultural land by the Jewish National Fund and Hebrew labour policies excluding Arabs had dispossessed many of their traditional livelihoods.
+According to Abdallah Schleifer, Al-Qassam concentrated his activities on the lower classes, setting up a night school for casual labourers and preaching to them as an imam.
+According to Tom Segev, he would seek them out on the streets, in brothels and hashish dens.
+Al-Qassam's greatest following came from the landless ex-tenant farmers drifting into Haifa from the Upper Galilee where purchases of agricultural land by the Jewish National Fund and Hebrew labour policies excluding Arabs had dispossessed many of their traditional livelihoods.
 Al-Qassam grew increasingly popular with northern Palestine's poorer Muslims and was frequently sought out to preach at Mawlid celebrations.